OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ## How to install Node.js?

-Please refer to [nodejs.org](https://nodejs.org/) to install the supported version:
+Please refer to [nodejs.org](https://nodejs.org/) to download and install the supported versions:

 - For `Azure` hosting, please refer to the supported versions [here](#nodenotsupportedazure-hosting).
 - For `SPFx` hosting, please refer to the supported versions [here](#nodenotsupportedspfx-hosting).